Körting ejectors

 *) provided that the discharge pressure of the jet ejector or ejector stage in question is low enough.

-The following table summarizes the terms of jet ejectors laid down according to DIN standards 24290.
+The table summarizes the terms of jet ejectors laid down according to DIN standards 24290.
 When defining certain types of jet ejectors, the standard terms for motive fluid and material delivered (gas, steam, liquid, solids) can be replaced by specific ones..

 Recommendation for sound insulation of jet ejectors